frustratedengineergit/Frustrated-Engineer/README.md

-# Frustrated Engineer
+# Frustrated Engineers
- This is the official website of frustrated engineer
+ The Official Website of Frustrated Engineers Community